AlexIndiex/WaveRiftNoobGuides/README.md

 > [!IMPORTANT]
 > NOTE: The `updater-v2.sh` file is a work in progress new version of the current method of what the script does.
-> In the current state it works and could replace the previous version while providing a much more clear notification output on what got updated, remained the same or even failed to download at the cost of 6 times more pop-ups! (these pop-ups are for torubleshooting reasons, you could disable them by editing what notifications you dont want to get by simply modify `notify "text here"` to `echo "text here"` inside the script file);
+> In the current state it works and could replace the previous version while providing a much more clear notification output on what got updated, remained the same or even failed to download at the cost of 6 times more pop-ups! (these pop-ups are for troubleshooting reasons, you could disable them by editing what notifications you dont want to get by simply modify `notify "text here"` to `echo "text here"` inside the script file);
 > Also, this script uses another folder, which is `$HOME/Apps`: like the previous version, the script will make this folder for you!
 This change was made to have Emudeck and the emulators this script grabs in separated directories, so if something goes wrong, you dont have to reset your Emudeck's configuration!

 To use the script, follow these steps: